 The average eyebrow holds only about 250 hairs, but that doesn’t stop people from obsessing over every puny strand.
 With the advent of brow bars, brow extensions, and entire brands built around the two strips of hair above your eyes, we are living in a state of eyebrow mania.
 But what do you actually need to make your brows look full but not fake?
-Read on for the Cut’s guide to the eyebrow-grooming products you actually need.
+Read on for the Cut’s guide to the best eyebrow-grooming products on the market.

 A Barbie Brush

 The most important eyebrow tool is a teeny tiny brush called a spoolie (also known as a mascara wand).
 With a spoolie, you can comb haggard brows upwards to make them appear neater and more full.
 Unfortunately, spoolies get clogged with dirt and brow dust after a while, and they are difficult to clean, so you’ll want a cheap 100-pack of the disposable kind.

 Anastasia’s pointy scissors are slim enough to trim delicate hairs, but sturdy enough that they won’t bend with wear.
 To use, brush hairs upward with a spoolie first, and then trim the extra long strands at a slight angle, to mimic the hair’s natural growth pattern.
 Do this before tweezing, and you won’t over-pluck.